amirhamza8927/lead-generation/README.md

 - **Custom Patterns:** Experiment with different patterns on your contribution graph.
 Maybe spell out your name or create some cool designs.
 - **Density Control:** Play around with the number of commits per day to adjust the shades of green.
 - **Input Strings:** Convert input strings to X-Y mapped contributions.
+- Define your target audience to ensure focused outreach.

 ## npm Modules Used